Complete Spyrus WorkSafe Linux2Go drive review covering hardware and software features along with performance parameters.

 Device booting is protected by ToughBoot bootloader which is password protected.
 Only if you have ToughBoot password, you can boot device.
-When not booted into and plugged in to already running machine, you can use it as smart card logon.
+When not booted into and plugged into to already running machine, you can use it as a smart card logon.
 The device is also loaded with CCID (Chip Card Interface Device) support and embedded readerless smart card for authentication.
 This smart card authentication can be used for secured network accesses or with PKI digital certificate functions.

 The device is installed with BitLocker which offers full disk encryption for an extra layer of security.
-You can even create the separate encrypted partition with it.
+You can even create a separate encrypted partition with it.
 The device also offers military-grade XTS-AES 256 hardware-based encryption which is purely happening on the device only.
-Resources needed for hardware-based encryption are equipped with the device and it doesn’t rely on host machine’s resources for encryption.
+Resources needed for hardware-based encryption are equipped with the device and it doesn’t rely on the host machine’s resources for encryption.

 Spyrus offers central management of devices through SEMS (Spyrus Enterprise Management System) It helps to manage your devices centrally through one console.
 You can even get the help of it when you forgot your device passwords.
-It can also enable or disable drives remotely so you have full control of device whether you have it physically with you or not.
+It can also enable or disable drives remotely so you have full control of the device whether you have it physically with you or not.

 Spyrus Linux2Go device is also configured with hardware read-only mode which can be added security for very sensitive data placed on it.
-More of such technical feature list can be found here on their webpage.
+More of such a technical feature list can be found here on their webpage.

 The device is pretty quick to boot.
-It comes up to ToughBoot password prompt within few seconds.
+It comes up to the ToughBoot password prompt within few seconds.
 My Spyrus WorkSafe Linux2Go drive booted in 17 seconds.
 Read-write speeds seem promising.
 Spyrus claimed sequential read up to 249 MB/sec and sequential write up to 238 MB/sec.

 The device does get warm after long use.
 Performance is super on USB 3.0 ports and yes they are backward compatible with USB 2.0 ports as well.
 But you won’t get that optimum performance on 2.0 ports.
 Spyrus guarantees data retention on the drive for 10 years which is pretty good enough.